-The heart is made up of four chambers, two called atria and two called ventricles.
+The heart is made up of four chambers, the two upper chambers are called the atria and the two lower chambers are the ventricles.
 A ventricular aneurysm occurs when one of the ventricles has a weakening and is expanded and bulged like a balloon.
-This is a serious side effect that can occur after a heart attack.
-It happens when, after a heart attack, scar tissue forms which can then calcify, causing complications.
-Symptoms generally include shortness of breath, chest pain, or heart rhythm disturbances (arrhythmias).
-If left untreated, ventricular aneurysm can lead to heart failure or dangerous blood clotting.
+This is a serious complication that can occur after a heart attack.

-When a patient is diagnosed with a ventricular aneurysm, cardiac surgeons open the chest, remove the weakened area of the ventricle wall, and sew the walls of the ventricle back together.
+Symptoms can include shortness of breath, chest pain, or heart rhythm disturbances (arrhythmias).
+If left untreated, ventricular aneurysms can lead to heart failure or dangerous blood clots.
+To repair a ventricular aneurysm, cardiac surgeons open the chest, remove the weakened area of the ventricle wall, and sew the walls of the ventricle back together.
 Aneurysm repair is often followed by medication therapy.
-This procedure is important because it cures the aneurysm and reduces the potential for heart failure and blood clots.
+This procedure is important because it eliminates the aneurysm and reduces the potential for heart failure and blood clots.